tipok/tipok/README.md

 🌱 Always happy to learn new technologies from data bases to development tools, as well as programming languages.

+Currently 💼 in one of the biggest IT companies in the 🌍

 <!--
 **tipok/tipok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.